Marvy-E/Marvy-E/README.md

-- 👋 Hi there
+👋 Hi there
--  My name is Marvelous Ejiogu.
+My name is Marvelous Ejiogu.
 I am a student at Altschool Africa, studying to be a Frontend Developer.
 I have knowledge of HTML and CSS.

 - 🌱 I’m currently learning Javascript and React.
-- 💞️ I’m looking to collaborate on open source contributions for projects.
+- 👯 I’m looking to collaborate on open source contributions projects.
 - 📫 How to reach me: [Twitter](https://twitter.com/Ejii_baby), [LinkedIn](www.linkedin.com/in/marvelous-ejiogu)

 <!---